 Using a mobile phone to capture those moments off-stage is great, but what if you want to broadcast the big event?
 Good news, you can!

-After Facebook announced it was opening Live to developers, our friends at Livestream were quick to provide a simple, elegant solution.
-Mevo is a pocket-size camera that works seamlessly with Facebook Live and comes with features that really pack a punch.
+With a camera and livestreaming software, you can broadcast high-quality video for your live event.
+Our friends at Livestream have developed the Mevo Start, a pocket-size camera that works seamlessly with Facebook Live and comes with features that really pack a punch.

 “Mevo is a great solution for brands or events on a budget who are just getting started with livestreaming,” says Amber van Moessner from Livestream.
 “It creates the appearance of a multi-camera shoot, all edited live in real-time on your mobile device.
 Mevo can stream to Facebook Live or to your own website, allowing you to control the viewer experience.”